Scattering and absorption of ultracold atoms by nanotubes: Abstract

 \section{Abstract}

-We study cold atoms scattering from static and vibrating nanotubes.
-We find the scattering potential calculations for dielectric tubes can be greatly simplified with a modified pairwise summation approach.
-Quantum reflection of atoms from a nanotube is shown to become important if a Bose-Einstein condensate is used.
-Non-trivial absorption of atoms by nanotubes, as seen in experiments, is explained by inter-atomic interactions and quantum pressure.
-Natural nanotube vibrations do not significantly reduce condensate fractions, but lower frequency oscillations can dramatically heat the cloud.
+We investigate theoretically how cold atoms, including Bose-Einstein condensates, are scattered from, or absorbed by nanotubes with a view to analysing recent experiments.
+In particular we consider the role of potential strength, quantum reflection, atomic interactions and tube vibrations on atom loss rates.
+Lifshitz theory calculations deliver a significantly stronger scattering potential than that found in experiment and we discuss possible reasons for this.
+We find that the scattering potential for dielectric tubes can be calculated to a good approximation using a modified pairwise summation approach, which is efficient and easily extendable to arbitrary geometries.
+Quantum reflection of atoms from a nanotube may become a significant factor at low temperatures, especially for non-metallic tubes.
+Interatomic interactions are shown to increase the rate at which atoms are lost to the nanotube and lead to non-trivial dynamics.
+Thermal nanotube vibrations do not significantly increase loss rates or reduce condensate fractions, but lower frequency oscillations can dramatically heat the cloud.